danger/swift/Documentation/usage/culture.html.md

 The first feels like a statement that someone has intentionally done something wrong, and Danger has caught them in the act.

-The second aims to feel a like like a testing framework telling you "Test Suites: 104 passed, 2 failures".
+The second aims to feel a lot like a testing framework telling you "Test Suites: 104 passed, 2 failures".

 The third if done consistently can work out well.
 Terse entries can work well when you have a large series of rules, as it feels like a check list to do.